pavankumar0077/aws-sol-architect/aws-route53.md

   2. Update NS Records on 3rd party website to use Route 53 Name Servers
 - Domain Registrar != DNS Service
-- But every Domain Registrar usually comes with some DNS fel
+- But every Domain Registrar usually comes with some DNS features